 Some people will find that they’re unable to drink in moderation.
 Some members who choose abstinence remain in MM.
 Others find an abstinence-only group to attend.

-MM’s process of change is based on the recommendation of experts and research evidence.
+MM’s process of change is based on the advice of experts and research facts.
 You don’t need to take them in order.

-- Keep a diary of your drinking to help learn how your problems with drinking occur.
+- Keep a diary of your drinking to help learn when your problems with drinking occur.

 - Understand what moderation is.
 To do so, look at MM’s limits of drinking in moderate.